 In total, Palmer amassed 275 career home runs, 231 doubles, a .796 lifetime OPS in 1,357 games over 14 seasons.
 He made one All Star team (’98) and was awarded two Silver Slugger Awards (’98, ’99).
 In retrospect, it’s quite astonishing that Palmer was able to have the longevity that he did, considering how volatile neck injuries can be.

 Dean Palmer reflects on his career fondly, fortunate that he was able to live out his dream for as long as he did.
 He remains involved with baseball, having spent several years after his retirement from the majors coaching at the junior college and high school levels.
 He’s contemplated one day returning to the majors as a coach, though, for now he’s content enjoying the family life and watching his children finish high school.

-I had the privilege of speaking to Dean where we discussed getting drafted by the Rangers, his first major league manager in Bobby Valentine, and who were the toughest pitchers he faced in his career.
+I had the privilege of speaking to Palmer where we discussed getting drafted by the Rangers, his first major league manager, Bobby Valentine, and who were the toughest pitchers he faced in his career.